Viking Polaris last position

 On January 15, 2020, was announced the boat's Godmother - Ann Bancroft (1955-born US author, teacher, public speaker, adventurer, a participant in several Arctic and Antarctic expeditions).
 She is best known as the first woman to trek both Earth's polar ice caps to reach the North Pole (in 1986) and the South Pole (in 1993).
 During the "Antarctica 2001" expedition, she and Liv Arnesen (Viking Octantis ship's Godmother) became the first women to sail and ski across Antarctica.
 During this 94-day voyage, they trekked ~1717 mi (2747 km).

-Vessel's ice-clas is PC6 (Polar Class 6) which allows safe navigation in multi-year sea ice conditions.
+The vessel's ice-clas is PC6 (Polar Class 6) which allows safe navigation in multi-year sea ice conditions.
 The lowest ice-classes for passenger ships (PC6 and PC7) are equivalent to the highest classes of Finland (1A-Super) and Sweden (1A) that allow year-round navigation for cruiseferries in Baltic waters (first-year sea ice conditions).

 Polar-Class passenger ships are required to have ice-strengthened hulls which are longitudinally divided into 4 sections - bow, bow intermediate (ballast water tanks), midship, stern (ballast water tanks).
 Excepting the bow, the other 3 lower hull sections are further divided (vertically) into 3 compartments - bottom, lower, icebelt, for each of which is calculated an ice load (based on dimensions and geometry) which is used to determine the hull as steel grades to be used for the construction of shell plates and hull frames (design and number) per location.

 Polar-Class cruise ships are also designed with specific machinery and propulsion systems (thrusters, steering gear, navigation and control systems) for safe navigation in fresh-packed ice (ice-covered waters).
 Unlike regular boats, their ballast water should not be freezing.
-Cruise ship's combined propulsion power output should be enough to allow independent cruising (at a specified continuous speed) in thin-ice conditions, which actually defines the vessel as an icebreaking ship.
+The ship's combined propulsion power output should be enough to allow independent cruising (at a specified continuous speed) in thin-ice conditions, which actually defines the vessel as an icebreaking ship.

 In February 2020, the shipbuilder VARD Group contracted Palfinger Marine (Salzburg Austria-based manufacturer of marine deck handling equipment) to produce, deliver and install Viking Expeditions ships' side shell doors, mooring platforms, provision loading systems, garbage lifts, davit systems (for the mini-submarines and the Zodiacs) and indoor marina's / The Hangar equipment (mini-subs internal transport systems, RIBs slipway systems).
 Each of the two submarine launch and recovery systems (1x portside, 1x starboard) has a winch with load capacity 13 tonnes plus a telescopic crane (load capacity 1 tonne).